Sakkyoku-Sha/C_Sharp_8/README.md

 ### Using Declaration:

-The Using Interface has been cleaned up in a way that will might make you actually use it now.
+The Using Interface has been cleaned up in a way that might make you actually want to use it now.

-It has been recommended for a long time that to properly manage memory in C#, the using method should be used.
+It has been recommended for a long time that to properly manage memory in C#, the disposable/using pattern should be used.
 This requires the stated variable to implement the IDisposable interface.

 Before: